-3 Difficult People to Work With (And How to Deal With Them)
+3 Difficult Colleagues to Work With – And How to Best Work With Them

 Working with the procrastinator can be frustrating, as they generally are nice people.
-But often you are ready to move onto the next step, and their constant delays or indecision keep that from happening.
+But their constant delays or indecision hold back projects.

 So you stew in anger, silently.

-How to deal with them: Croft gave five tactics that inspire procrastinators into action.
+How to best work with them: Croft gave five tactics that inspire procrastinators into action.
 They are:

 - Remind them time is scarce.
 Tell them you need a decision by the end of the week to hit your deadline, for example.